 THE REQUEST AND AUTHORIZATION FOR TRAVEL

-An employee must complete a Request and Authorization for Travel (R&A) form for every trip whether they are in overnight status, or simply taking a day trip.
+An employee must complete the New Electronic R&A Form for every trip whether they are in overnight status, or simply taking a day trip.
 R&As identify who is traveling, where they are going, what they are doing, when they leave and return, what expenses they expect to incur, the funding account and a complete list of all parties traveling.
 The traveler's supervisor, Chair, Dean, Vice President, Provost or President should approve an employee's travel and funding account before travel takes place.
 It is important that all employees plan their travel, submit a completed and approved R&A form to the Business Office before the date of departure.
 If you need air and/or lodging control numbers, please request these via the R&A form well in advance of the trip.
 If there is a monetary limit placed on the R&A form, which will be the maximum amount that will be allowed for the trip, including control numbers for air and/or lodging.
 Failure to submit an R&A form may result in a delay or refusal of a traveler's request for reimbursement.
 The traveler is responsible for knowing and complying with all travel guidelines.

 Lodging over per-diem justification policy